Lake side cabin rentals in Lake Lure

-Book unique houses, condos, and more on Airbnb
+Book unique houses, vacation rentals, and more on Airbnb

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Nestled at the base of the Blue Ridge Mountains in the heart of Hickory Nut Gorge, Lake Lure is a charming small town with stunning mountain views and a crystal-clear lake from which it takes its name.
 It’s known in popular culture as a filming location for cult classics, but it’s hardly a touristy stop-over.
 Less than an hour southeast of Asheville, Lake Lure is one of western North Carolina’s top destinations for outdoor recreation, thanks to its long bays, vast stretches of water, and a beautiful backdrop of mountain scenery.
 From hiking to birding, summer fishing to winter skiing, the area draws visitors seeking to soak in the beauty of nature from a cozy lakefront home base.

 The best time to stay in a vacation rental in Lake Lure

 Lake Lure is located in the Isothermal Belt, famous for its remarkably mild weather despite its location surrounded by mountains.
 Depending on the season, air may be warmer or cooler on the mountains than the base of the 2,200-foot valley.
 Summer temperatures peak in the upper 80s Fahrenheit with very little humidity, dropping to the low 60s in the evenings.
 Winter is cooler: Temperatures average around 50 degrees, dropping to just below freezing once the sun goes down.
 In spring and summer the mountains act as a kind of insulation, stretching the valley’s warmer periods, making for pleasant seasons year-round.